Micky Mellon: Barnsley

 In December 2012 Mellon was asked to assist David Flitcroft who was caretaker manager at Barnsley following the sacking of Keith Hill.
 In January 2013 Flitcroft was appointed permanent manager with Mellon as his assistant.
-Mellon helped to keep Barnsley in the Championship by securing a point at Huddersfield on 4 May 2013.
+Mellon helped to keep Barnsley in the Championship by securing a point at Huddersfield Town on 4 May 2013.
 On 10 May 2013 he agreed a new deal to stay at Oakwell.

 In October 2013 Barnsley turned down two approaches for Mellon from Conference Premier side Forest Green to take over as their Manager.
 Mellon said "Barnsley had two approaches, but the club turned them down twice because they want to keep me.
 "So I am happy to stay at Barnsley as long as they want me because the Championship is where I want to be. "(But) I am delighted that there are people who think I can do a job and saw what I achieved at Fleetwood."

-On 19 March 2014 Barnsley sacked Micky Mellon.
+On 19 March 2014, Barnsley sacked Mellon.
 A club statement read: "Barnsley Football Club has (on Wednesday) terminated the employment of assistant manager Micky Mellon and goalkeeping coach Ian Willcock with immediate effect.
 "The club would like to place on record its thanks to both Micky and Ian for their service and wish them all the best for the future."